Data-Efficient Self-Supervised Algorithms for Fine-Grained Birdsong Analysis: Experiments and Results

 \subsection{Data Augmentation Ablation Study}

-Table \ref{tab:aug_ablation} shows the results.
-The augmentation techniques do not necessarily have a positive compounding effect, and mixing different techniques might lead to volatile results.
-Furthermore, the effect of different combinations is associated with the model's initial state, although ambiguous how to investigate theoretically.
-The purpose of this experiment was to estimate the potential utility of multiple promising techniques for birdsong syllable detection before conducting the costly finetuning experiments.
-The ablation leveraged the few-shot training set from one of the birds (llb3) to prevent information leakage from the test sets to the next experiments.
-Moreover, the ablation was conducted with three different model initialization, random, MAE pretraining, and OSC pretraining.
+Augmentation techniques do not necessarily have a positive compounding effect, and the proper setup depends on the dataset, task, and model~\cite{NANNI2020101084,gontijo2020affinity,steiner2022how}. \autoref{tab:aug_ablation} shows the augmentation ablation in this work.
+The purpose of this experiment is to estimate the potential utility of multiple promising techniques for birdsong syllable detection before conducting the complete finetuning experiments.
+The ablation used the few-shot training set from one of the birds (llb3) to prevent information leakage from the test sets into subsequent experiments.
+Moreover, ablation was conducted using three model initializations: random, MAE pretraining, and OSC pretraining.
 These models are finetuned end-to-end (i.e., no encoder freezing).
-Although Time-Frequency Masking could be effective, as described in the \hyperref[sec:data]{Data} section as well, combining the random gain, color noise, and Bernoulli noise has an overall edge and consistency here.
+Although Time-Frequency Masking could be effective, combining random gain, color noise, and Bernoulli noise has an overall advantage.
 Therefore, the next experiments use this combination.